Killer Supplements Have Got to Go

 Contaminated, fraudulently labeled dietary supplements have killed people and will continue killing people until the industry is reeled in and held accountable.

 An infant in Connecticut died last December after being given a well-known probiotic supplement that was later found to be contaminated with yeast.
 In 2013, 72 people in 16 states contracted hepatitis traced to a tainted weight loss/muscle building supplement.
 Three people required liver transplants, and one woman died.
 In 2012, the FDA reported 142 illnesses and 18 deaths linked to energy drinks classified as supplements.
+If you or a family member has been injured by a supplement contact one of our Boston personal injury lawyers at Janet, Jenner & Suggs for a free consultation.

 Testing Reveals Supplements Often Don’t Contain the Ingredients Listed